 In the 70 years of his creative journey in Athens, Paris, London, and New York, Takis produced some of the most iconic and radical works of twentieth century art, acting as a catalyst for the avant-garde of post-war Europe.

-A special microsite was created to provide access to the catalogue material, which will be available online until December 5, 2020.
-Three thematic essays about the artist’s work and practice, as well as Takis’ conversation with the author and critic Maїten Bouisset, are available in Greek and English to guide readers through the central themes of his oeuvre: magnetism and metal, light and darkness, and sound and silence.
+A special microsite was created to provide access to the catalogue material.
+Three thematic essays about the artist’s work and practice, as well as Takis’ conversation with the author and critic Maїten Bouisset, were available in Greek and English to guide readers through the central themes of his oeuvre: magnetism and metal, light and darkness, and sound and silence.
 The material seeks to showcase Takis’ influence on contemporary art from as early as the 1960s, making his work available not only to experts but the wider audience as well.

 The project was implemented with the support of Eurolife FFH, a strategic partner of the Museum of Cycladic Art, as well as the Members of the Contemporary Art Support Committee of the Museum.